Intervalley Band Crossing and Transition of Fractional Chern Insulators in Floquet Twisted Bilayer MoTe$_2$

 {\it Floquet engineering.} In the following, we include the effect of the vertically applied CPL driving in the single-particle physics by applying the Peierls substitution $\bm{k} \to \bm{k} +e\bm{A}/\hbar$ with the vector potential $\bm{A}=A_0(\cos{\Omega t},-\sin{\Omega t})$ in Eq.~(\ref{edirac_massive}).
 The light field is represented by an in-plane electric field ${\bm E}=-\frac{\partial{\bm A}}{\partial t}$.
 Here $A_0$ measures the driving strength and $\Omega$ is the driving frequency.
 Then Eq.~(\ref{eH_kin}) is modified to a time-dependent single-particle Hamiltonian $\mathcal{H}_{\text{kin}}(t)$.
 Note that we keep the interlayer tunneling as in the static case, because it is dominated by hopping between atoms that are exactly on top of each other, thus mostly contributed by the $z$-component of the vector potential which is absent in our setup.
+Because the light driving does not flip spin, the electron's spin is still polarized in each valley after the CPL is applied.

 According to the Floquet theory, the stroboscopic evolution of the system can be captured by a time-independent effective Floquet Hamiltonian $H_{\text{eff}}$ (upon a unitary transformation from micromotion)\ucite{rahav2003effective,goldman2014periodically,bukov2015universal,eckardt2015highfrequency}.
 At high frequencies, $H_{\text{eff}}$ can be represented by a series expansion of $1/\Omega$: